• Skip to primary navigation

 Sally Cameron

-Artichoke pesto dip makes an easy, healthy snack or party fare.
+Artichoke dip makes an easy, healthy snack or party fare.
 Add all ingredients to a food processor and puree.
 The dip can be made 3-4 days in advance and holds well tightly covered and refrigerated.
-Serve with an assortment of raw vegetables.
-See post for veggie ideas.
+Serve with an assortment of raw vegetables, ideas below.

 5 from 1 vote